mh8974/n8n-mcp-server/README.md

 - Manage workflow execution
 - Retrieve a workflow by ID
 - Update an existing workflow
+- Delete a workflow by its ID
+- Activate a workflow by its ID
+- Deactivate a workflow by its ID

+## Important Usage Notes

+When using the MCP tools, keep in mind these critical requirements:

+1. **JSON Formatting**
+   - All tool arguments must be provided as compact, single-line JSON without whitespace or newlines
+   - Example: `{"clientId":"abc123","id":"workflow123"}`

+2. **Workflow Creation**
+   - Must provide full workflow structure including nodes and connections arrays, even if empty
+   - The 'active' property is read-only and should not be included
+   - Example:
+     ```json
+     {
+       "clientId": "abc123",
+       "name": "My Workflow",
+       "nodes": [],
+       "connections": {}
+     }
+     ```

 ## What Not To Do